 I am a firm believer that the food we love is often inspired by the people we have loved and our experiences with them.
 This Southwestern Chorizo Hash is based on my kitchen memories!

 When I was a child, I spent a lot of time with my grandmother.
-She wasn’t one to let anything go to waste, and was very frugal.
-I think that is very typical of people that lived through the depression era.
-She shopped at auctions and never missed a sidewalk sale.
+She wasn’t one to let anything go to waste and was very frugal.
+I think that is very typical of people that lived through the Depression era.

 One of my favorite things to do was to help her in the kitchen.
 When she had leftovers, she often made hash.
 Her hash was a combination of anything that needed to be used up, and probably never made the same way twice.
 She would sit me up on a chair and I got to feed her hand-crank grinder leftover roast, potatoes, and other vegetables.
 After everything was ground, she would add gravy or stock and heat it all up in a pot.